AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-global.md

    -  `false`—for earlier versions of `ece-tools`
 -  **Version**—Adobe Commerce 2.1.4 and later

 Enables or disables copying static view files to the `<magento_root>/init/` directory at the end of the build stage.
-If set to `true` files are not copied and HTML minification is available on request.
+If set to `true`, files are not copied and HTML minification is available on request.
 Set this value to `true` to reduce downtime when deploying to Staging and Production environments.

 -  **`false`**—Copies the `view_preprocessed` directory to the `<magento_root>/init/` directory at the end of the build phase, and restores the directory in the `<magento_root>/var` directory at the beginning of the deploy phase.
 -  **`true`**—Enables on-demand HTML minification; does _not_ copy the `<magento_root>var/view_preprocessed` to the `<magento_root>/init/` directory at the end of the build phase.